What is a landing page?

-6. Remove or Hide Main Navigation and Avoid External Links
+6. Forget the Navigation Bar and Avoid External Links

 Limiting exit points on the landing page is integral to funneling your visitors down the desired path, whether it’s filling out a form, downloading an e-book, signing up for a webinar (you get the idea).

 You’ve worked hard to drive traffic to this one spot, so now you want to keep them here to fulfill the page objective.
-Without any navigational elements, visitors are left with one option: convert!
+Without any navigational elements and relevant information easily formatted, visitors are left with one option: convert!